reduxjs/redux/packages/action-listener-middleware/README.md

   - `unsubscribe` will remove the listener from the middleware
 - `options: {when?: 'before' | 'after'}`: an options object.
 Currently only one options field is accepted - an enum indicating whether to run this listener 'before' the action is processed by the reducers, or 'after'.
 If not provided, the default is 'after'.

 The return value is a standard `unsubscribe()` callback that will remove this listener.

-If a listener entry with this exact function reference already exists, no new entry will be added, and the existing `unsubscribe` method will be returned.
+If you try to add a listener entry but another entry with this exact function reference already exists, no new entry will be added, and the existing `unsubscribe` method will be returned.

 Adding a listener takes a "listener predicate" callback, which will be called when an action is dispatched, and should return `true` if the listener itself should be called: